learning-at-home/hivemind/docs/index.rst

 Learn how to create or join a Hivemind run in the `quickstart tutorial <./user/quickstart.html>`__ or browse the API documentation below.

-| This documentation is currently under development.
+| Hivemind is currently in active development, so expect some adventures.
 If you have any questions, feel free to ask them
   in `our Discord chat <https://discord.com/invite/uGugx9zYvN>`_ or file an `issue <https://github.com/learning-at-home/hivemind/issues>`__.